Can you remember the last time you felt this way? Think for a few moments and try to recall the experience.

 Clutter is an energy black hole.
-Clutter can be both mental and physical.
+You need things cleaner.
+The beast can take two forms - mental and physical.
 And the more you accumulate, the harder it is to focus on what matters.

-It's important to spend a day a week cleaning out the clutter.
-Organize your desk.
+It's important to spend time cleaning out the clutter at your home or office.
+The next time you're feeling stressed, organize your desk.
 Sort out your to-do list.
-Get rid of everything that's not helping you to advance your goals.
+Get rid of everything that's not helping you to advance your goals and regain control of your environment.
 Develop a brief cleaning routine.

-Keep only the things that help you advance your life's purpose.
+Keep only the things that help you advance your deeper purpose.